gregorylimoratto/karma-jasmine-feature/README.md

 And each ***Scenario*** will become a ***it***

-Some tags will allow you to ignore feature execution : jasmine fdescribe() / fit()
+Some tags will allow you to ignore feature execution : jasmine xdescribe() / xit()

 - @ignore - ignore Feature or Scenario
-- @ignoreOther - ignore all other feature / scenario exept those with this tag
+- @ignoreOthers - ignore all other feature / scenario exept those with this tag

 ### Javascript Specs